"Will You Find These Shortcuts?" A Protocol for Evaluating the Faithfulness of Input Salience Methods for Text Classification: Introduction

-Unlike the cited work we argue for a faithfulness evaluation methodology which makes use of partially synthetic data to obtain the ground truth and which is moreover also contextualized in a debugging scenario \cite{yang-kim-2019,adebayo-etal-2020-debugging}.
+Unlike the cited work we argue for a faithfulness evaluation methodology which makes use of partially synthetic data to obtain the ground truth and which is moreover also contextualized in a debugging scenario \cite{yang-kim-2019,adebayo-etal-2022-post}.
 Towards the goal of identifying salience methods which would be most helpful in revealing shortcuts learned by a model we make the following contributions:

-\begin{itemize} \item We propose a methodology and two metrics for evaluating salience methods which allows one to formulate a hypothesis (e.g., \textit{my model may learn simple lexical shortcuts, like an ordered sequence of tokens, to predict the label}) and identify the salience method most useful for discovering such shortcuts. \item We demonstrate that a method's configuration details (e.g., $L1$ or dot-product, logits or probabilities, choice of baseline) may have a significant effect on its performance. \item We conduct a thorough analysis of a range of configurations of the four most popular salience methods for text classification demonstrating that configurations dismissed as being suboptimal may outperform those claimed to be superior. \end{itemize}
+\begin{itemize} \item We propose a protocol and two metrics for evaluating salience methods which allows one to formulate a hypothesis (e.g., \textit{my model may learn simple lexical shortcuts, like an ordered sequence of tokens, to predict the label}) and identify the salience method most useful for discovering such shortcuts. \item We demonstrate that a method's configuration details (e.g., $L1$ or dot-product, logits or probabilities, choice of baseline) may have a significant effect on its performance. \item We conduct a thorough analysis of a range of configurations of the four most popular salience methods for text classification demonstrating that configurations dismissed as being suboptimal may outperform those claimed to be superior when used to uncover lexical shortcuts. \end{itemize}